Danny Ávila

-Daniel "Danny" Avila Rosón (born April 1, 1995) is a Spanish house and electro house DJ and producer.
+Daniel "Danny" Avila Rosón (born 1 April 1995) is a Spanish house and electro house DJ and producer.

 Career

 He has worked with Tiësto, Deniz Koyu and Fedde Le Grand.
 His first set was in 2010 in the Spanish club Kapital.
 In 2011, he was nominated as the "DJ Revelación" at the Vicious Music Awards by Ron Barceló 2011.
 In the summer of 2012 he was the youngest DJ of the beach club Blue Marlin.
 In September 2012 he worked in the United States, the Tour Generation Wild with the artists Deniz Koyu, Mikael Weermets, Sick Individuals and dBerrie.
-He also worked in Macau, Manila, London, and San Paolo.
+He also worked in Macau, Manila, London, and São Paulo.

 Ávila debuted at the Ultra Music Festival of Miami in March 2013.
 He signed a contract with MGM of Vegas as the youngest resident in the history of Hakkasan in 2013 with artists like Steve Aoki, Laidback Luke, Deadmau5, Tommy Trash, Tiesto and Calvin Harris.

 MTV and Billboard identified his as "one to watch".

 In November 2014, Danny partnered with EDM lifestyle brand Electric Family to produce a collaboration bracelet for which 100% of the proceeds are donated to Doctors Without Borders.
 The partnership has raised over $1k as of November 2014.

+His hit song of 2014 BOOM with dj Merzo is both used in the comedy movie Dirty Grandpa and the T-Mobile ad campaign with Aaron Paul.